edge-cloud/www.edge-cloud.net/_posts/2015-08-31-sddc-architecture-vpods-for-management-applications.md

   - Cloud
   - SDDC
 ---
-This article is part of a <a href="https://www.edge-cloud.net/2015/02/20/sddc-architecture-introduction/" target="_blank">series of articles</a>, focusing on the architecture of an SDDC via VMware Validated Designs.
+This article is part of a [series of articles](https://www.edge-cloud.net/2015/02/20/sddc-architecture-introduction/), focusing on the architecture of an SDDC via VMware Validated Designs.

 ### Requirements